phoebetod/Employee-details-struct/README.md

 # Employee-details-struct
-Grouping multiple variables of mixed data in a structure.
+Grouping multiple variables of mixed data in a structure using C++.